mlmedia/script-bash-file-renamer/README.md

 This is not to say that there aren't work-arounds for file structures with spaces.
 However, filenames and directories without spaces are safer and more standards-compliant (e.g. http://www.mycloudmusicstorage.com/awesome-band/awesome-song.mp3).

-In short, it is safer and cleaner to have a directory full of consistently-named rather than a hodge-podge of naming conventions with special characters and case-sensitivity issues.
+In short, it is safer and cleaner to have a directory full of consistently-named files rather than a hodge-podge of naming conventions with special characters and case-sensitivity issues.

-##Conventions##
+##Naming conventions##
 ###Directories###
 - all directories are converted to lowercase letters (e.g. "MyDirectory" -> "mydirectory")
 - all spaces are replaced with hyphens (e.g. My Directory/myfile.jpg -> my-directory/myfile.jpg)